Retire in Vienna, Austria

 What are the most rewarding aspects of retiring in Vienna?

 "The most rewarding aspects of retiring in Vienna are being able to take advantage of the city's rich cultural offerings.
 With music and art, opera and theater, and endless historical sites and landmarks, there is something to do and see every day.
 Vienna has a lively cafe culture and amazing restaurants, so there are plenty of great places to eat and socialize with friends and family.
 With proximity to the great outdoors, it is also easy to enjoy the city's many parks and green spaces.
-Vienna is a safe place to live and the healthcare system is highly rated, so retirees can feel confident about their health and security," explained a retiree in Vienna, Austria.
+Vienna is a safe place to live and the healthcare system is highly rated, so retirees can feel confident about their health and security," said a retiree who moved to Vienna, Austria, Austria.

 What are healthcare services like in Vienna?